Execution Strategies

 - Generate

-num_branchescandidate reasoning paths - Evaluate each path using the LLM
+num_branchescandidate reasoning paths - Score each path with the LLM

 - Repeat up to